 And I don't particularly want to dig too deep into it to try and find out.

-Everything I can find leads me to believe that he is just a private citizen who is at the marathon, who became a central focus on the internet's witch hunt, largely motivated by Alex Jones' desperate need to validate his fears that a white person was going to be blamed for the bombing.
+Everything I can find leads me to believe that he's just a private citizen who is at the marathon, who became a central focus on the internet's witch hunt, largely motivated by Alex Jones' desperate need to validate his fears that a white person was going to be blamed for the bombing.

-Until anyone can prove that he is anything other than a marathon attendee who happened to have a backpack, I believe he deserves his privacy.
+Until anyone can prove that he is anything other than a marathon attendee who happened to have a backpack, I believe he deserves his privacy, and I wouldn't violate that even to prove Alex Jones wrong.

-But, there's a more important aspect to this, and that is that wherever this guy was in the days after the bombing, he was very likely not aware, or maybe he was aware, that pictures of him were being spread all over the internet, implying that he was involved in a plan to murder and maim his fellow citizens.
+But there's a more important aspect to this, and that is that wherever this guy was in the days after the bombing, he was very likely not aware, or maybe he was aware, that pictures of him were being spread all over the internet, implying that he was involved in a plan to murder and maim his fellow citizens.

-All evidence seems to indicate that he was a victim of this attack, and that he was there when the attack happened.
+All evidence seems to indicate that he was a victim of this attack and that he was there when the attack happened.

-I'm not necessarily sure that he got injured or whatever he might have been.
+Not necessarily sure that he got injured or whatever he might have been.

 I don't know.